 The full feature set of the current version of Boxcryptor for macOS is not yet available.
 Permission management is still in the making, as well as the ability to send Whisply links.
 The master key function, as well as the context menu are about to be released, and will also be integrated afterwards.

 The Spotlight function returns already in the test version.
 Currently, only folders are indexed for Spotlight which have already been synchronized and opened by Boxcryptor.
 A complete, automatic indexing will be possible in a later version.

 To test the Boxcryptor app for macOS, please follow these two steps:

 - Download and install TestFlight from the official Mac App Store.

 - Install Boxcryptor via TestFlight.
 You can find the link here.

 The current test version does not represent the full range of functions of the final version.
 Further functions will be added in the course of the test phase.

 In addition, the app does not yet meet the final quality requirements, so use on productive systems and with productive data is not recommended.

-We will keep you informed about changes and updates in the alpha version in our newsletter, as well as our social media channels.
+We will keep you informed about changes and updates in the beta version in our newsletter, as well as our social media channels.
 Detailed information and help can also be found on our Help Pages.
 We look forward to receiving numerous testers and your feedback on the next generation of Boxcryptor for macOS.